toopazo/live_ars/README.md

 # live_ars

 Arduino based sensors for externally measuring and transmitting RPM and current from rotors.
-This is necessary when no telemetry from an Electronic Speed Controller (ESC) is available
+This is necessary when no telemetry from an Electronic Speed Controller (ESC) is available.

 ## Running the code

+### Individual tests
 Running `ars_parser.py`

 ```